varigence/docs/bimlflex/trial-process/index.md

 #### Building databases, tables and SSIS packages for Source to Staging

 Once the metadata from the source has been added to the BimlFlex metadata repository it is possible to use BimlFlex to build the required Staging, Persistent Staging databases and tables as well as generating the SSIS project to load the Source Data to the data warehouse.
-Trialling this at this stage allows the validation that the end to end process for SSIS works as expected.
+Trialing this at this stage allows the validation that the end to end process for SSIS works as expected.

 [Building Source to Staging](building-databases-tables-and-SSIS-packages-for-source-to-staging.md)

 #### Configuration of BimlFlex

-The BimlFlex framework behaviour is controlled by a comprehensive set of configurations.
+The BimlFlex framework behavior is controlled by a comprehensive set of configurations.
 This section walks through the configurations and highlights the options available.

 [Configuration of BimlFlex](configuration-of-bimlflex.md)